fred1895/fred1895/README.md

 <body>
     Hi.
 My name is Frederico, or just Fred 😄.
 I’m currently working on a company that provides credit and lending services.
-I work on the backend application using Spring Boot - JPA Hibenate, FlyWay, MySQL, Docker, Azure DevOps.
+I work on the backend application using Spring Boot - JPA Hibenate, FlyWay, MySQL, Docker, Azure DevOps, Git for version control.
 Welcome to my github.
 Here are some projects I've made.
 <h2>Projects</h2>

  <div>